rubyguides

 Whiny Mode

 By default, AASM raises AASM::InvalidTransition when you try to fire an unavailable event.
-You can disable this “whiny” behaviour:
+This “whiny” behaviour surfaces programming errors early by throwing an exception rather than silently ignoring a bad transition.
+You can disable it if you prefer a no-op approach:

 aasm whiny_transitions: false do